Children's Occupational Therapy

 How can my child get this service?

-If you are worried about your child's development, discuss this with your health visitor, school nurse, or your GP.
+If you are worried about your child's development, discuss this with your Health Visitor, School Nurse, or your GP.
 They may then refer you into our service.
-If your child is seen by a paediatrician, physiotherapist or speech and language therapist, they can also refer.
+If your child is seen by a Paediatrician, Physiotherapist, Dietitian or Speech and Language therapist, they can also refer.

 Where will my child receive this service?